mnbf9rca/mqtt-to-eventhub/install.md

 # how to install mqtt-to-eventhub as a script

-FINALLY ONCE THE SCRIPT RUNS OK: Create the glow.service and enable it so the script runs on boot up as follows:
+FINALLY ONCE THE SCRIPT RUNS OK: Create the mqtttoeventhub.service and enable it so the script runs on boot up as follows:
-Do: CTRL-C to stop the script then - Do: sudo nano /etc/systemd/system/mqtttoeventhub.service  and copy & paste in the following (using the chosen script name) ...
+Do: CTRL-C to stop the script then - Do: `sudo nano /etc/systemd/system/mqtttoeventhub.service`  and copy & paste in the following (using the chosen script name) ...

 The script below assumes the user is `pi`.
 If not, replace `pi` with the username you're using.